Canaccord Genuity (:) Receives Average Rating of “” from Brokerages

-Shares of Canaccord Genuity (:) have been assigned an average recommendation of “N/A” from the zero brokerages that are covering the stock, MarketBeat Ratings reports.
+Shares of Canaccord Genuity (:) have received a consensus rating of “N/A” from the zero brokerages that are covering the firm, Marketbeat Ratings reports.

 About Canaccord Genuity